RasaHQ/test-bot/data/nlu.md

 - Awesome.
 Thanks!
 - Thank you thank you
 - THANK YOU
+- Great!

 ## synonym:NYC
+- New York City
+- The Big Apple
 - New York
-- The Big Apple
-- New York City

 ## synonym:USA
+- America
 - US
-- America
 - United States